Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 Chapter 5.
 Meeting Bud.
 Learning to use loops

 I can’t stop thinking about how quickly life can change.
 Fernando and Rich have been quite lucky, but I haven’t been so fortunate.
-It seems the police found something on my computer, although they haven’t specified anything yet.
+It seems that the police have found something on my computer, although they haven’t specified anything yet.
 My lawyer says I’m facing several years in prison, but I don’t even know what I’m being accused of.

-Bud has been in the same cell for the last 8 years and is highly respected by everyone there.
-He knows many people, both inmates and prison officers.
+Bud has been in the same cell for the last 8 years and is very respected by everyone there.
+He knows many people, both inmates and prison officials.
 So being his friend can offer me practically total immunity.
 As long as I don’t look for trouble, people will leave me alone.
-Quickly, Bud became interested in my story.
-He wanted to know how I had ended up there.
-I explained the situation and he was understanding.
-Later, he informed me that he was there because he tried to rob a jewelry store.
-He didn’t want to give more details and would never give them to me.

 Loops